The new Mazda CX-60 has been caught completely undisguised.

-The video was swiftly taken down by Mazda, but fortunately for us Instagram page Kurdistan_Automotive_Blog was fast enough o take some screenshots, giving us a first look at the CX-60.
+The video was swiftly taken down by Mazda, but we managed to find some screenshots on Instagram, giving us a first look at the CX-60.
 The video shows two Mazda prototypes, with one finished in red and the other in white.

 The license plate on the white prototype reads "Mazda CX-60", confirming the SUV's identity.
 Visually, the CX-60 looks similar to its CX-50 sibling, but there are some subtle differences.
 The grille appears to be narrower, the headlights look slimmer, and the front bumper air intakes have a different shape on the CX-60.
 There are also no roof rails or body cladding on the wheel arches on the CX-60, giving it a sleeker appearance.

 Since it slots above the CX-50, the CX-60 should have larger proportions if Mazda's naming conventions are anything to go by, but dimensions for the CX-50 are not available yet.

 The CX-50 will compete with the Toyota RAV4, so we imagine the larger CX-60 will be closer in size to the Ford Edge and Chevrolet Equinox.